While getting a divorce isn’t an easy situation for either party, the actual process of getting a divorce is reasonably straightforward.

 As you can see, the divorce process itself isn’t particularly onerous—but that’s looking at things through an objective lens.
 Human nature and emotion can often get in the way, which do tend to muddy the waters.

 At Pearsons Lawyers we’re here to ensure you get the right guidance and support during your divorce proceedings.
-Get in touch with us on 1300 699 688 to speak with one of our expert family lawyers, and book a free consultation to discuss your situation.
+Get in touch with us on 1300 699 688 to speak with one of our expert family lawyers in Melbourne, and book a free consultation to discuss your situation.